145th Street station (IRT Lenox Avenue Line): Later years

-In 1918, the Broadway–Seventh Avenue Line opened south of Times Square–42nd Street, thereby dividing the original line into an "H"-shaped system.
+In 1918, the Broadway–Seventh Avenue Line opened south of Times Square–42nd Street, and the original line was divided into an H-shaped system.
 Local trains were sent to South Ferry.
 The city government took over the IRT's operations on June 12, 1940.
 The IRT routes were given numbered designations with the introduction of "R-type" rolling stock.
 These fleet contained rollsigns with numbered designations for each service.
 The first such fleet, the R12, was put into service in 1948.
 The route to Lenox Avenue–145th Street became the 3.
+On January 3, 1955, late-night service between the 145th Street and 96th Street stations was discontinued due to low ridership, and the 145th Street station was closed overnight.
+The New York City Transit Authority (NYCTA) announced plans in 1956 to add fluorescent lights above the edges of the station's platforms.
 In 1959, all 3 trains became express.

 With the construction of the Harlem–148th Street station inside the Lenox Yard in the 1960s, the 145th Street station was planned to be closed, since the 148th Street station was intended as a direct replacement for the 145th Street station.
 However, the proposal was shelved due to protests from the local community over the long walk of up to seven blocks to either the new station or 135th Street one stop south, and due to possible congestion issues at 135th Street.
 The 148th Street station opened on May 13, 1968; despite its name, the new terminal was located at 149th Street.
 Afterward, all northbound trains continued to 148th Street.

 From 1995 to 2008, this station lacked full-time service, as 3 trains did not operate during late nights.
 Full-time service was restored on July 27, 2008.
 During late nights, riders could take the M7, the M102, or a shuttle bus to 135th Street.
 The station was added to the National Register of Historic Places on March 30, 2005, due to its importance as one of the first IRT stations to be built.